Hurricane Helene breaks records in data collection

 As Hurricane Helene developed in the Gulf of Mexico, NOAA researchers gathered critical data from the sea and sky to better understand tropical cyclones and support the National Hurricane Center forecasters.
 This real time data gives meteorologists a clearer picture of the storm environment and structure, reducing forecast uncertainty.

-Data collection from Hurricane Helene extended beyond the skies as drifters, gliders, and buoys reported oceanic observations as the storm passed.
-The ocean is a major component of hurricane formation and development, making it a key research interest for storms like Helene.
-While the S0 flies above, researchers at AOML and NOAA’s Pacific Marine Environmental Laboratory, in coordination with Saildrone, directed two Saildrone uncrewed surface vehicles into the path of Helene, gathering data from just above the ocean’s surface and just below.
-They measured a maximum wind gust of 95 kt (109 mph) and a maximum significant wave height of 9.5 m (31 ft) within about 20 miles of the storm’s center.
-Additionally, AOML and partners at Scripps Institute of Oceanography coordinated an air drop, deploying a string of drifting buoys, also known as drifters, in the path of Helene to measure upper ocean conditions, reporting wave heights greater than 8 meters (26 feet).
+Data collection during hurricane season extends beyond the skies as drifters, gliders, and buoys reported oceanic observations as the storms pass.
+The ocean is a major component of hurricane formation and development, making it a key research interest for storms like Helene and Milton.
+While the S0 flies above, researchers at AOML and NOAA’s Pacific Marine Environmental Laboratory, in coordination with Saildrone, directed Saildrone uncrewed surface vehicles into the path of the storms, gathering data from just above the ocean’s surface and just below.
+During Helene, they measured a maximum wind gust of 95 kt (109 mph) and a maximum significant wave height of 9.5 m (31 ft) within about 20 miles of the storm’s center.
+Additionally, AOML and partners at Scripps Institute of Oceanography coordinated air drops, deploying a string of drifting buoys, also known as drifters, in the path of Helene to measure upper ocean conditions, reporting wave heights greater than 8 meters (26 feet).

 All of these data combined provided scientists and forecasters valuable information about this extraordinary storm’s development and intensification, with the ultimate goal of protecting lives and property.